A warm summer evening? A Phillip Island barbeque on the balcony is the best place to be.

 Last but not least, an apron and mitt for protection.

-So now it’s time to cook your own Phillip Island barbeque!
+So now it’s time to cook up a storm with your own Phillip Island barbeque!

 The Island has a farmer’s market on Churchill Island every fourth Saturday of the month during the year and every Saturday during January.
 This is a perfect place to buy farm-fresh local food and other gourmet goodies for your Phillip Island barbeque.
 Fresh produce is also available at markets in Cowes - check them out as well.